For many home buyers, the toughest part of buying a house is putting in an offer!

 - Proximity to transport links

-If you’re certain this property is the one, why not increase your offer?
+If you’ve researched the property and you're sure it's the one, why not increase your offer?

 If you have more in the budget